2bndy5/rmskin-action/README.rst

 .. note::
     You can use your repository's ``RMSKIN.ini`` file to override any above inputs except ``dir_out`` & ``path`` inputs.

-The above arguments are used as CLI arguments to the *rmskin-builder.py* script, but remember to append the CLI arguments' name with a ``--``.
+The above arguments are used as CLI arguments to the *rmskin_builder.py* script, but remember to append the CLI arguments' name with a ``--``.
 For example, setting the ``path`` argument to use a relative directory called *tests*:

 .. code-block:: shell

-    rmskin-builder.py --path tests
+    rmskin-builder.exe --path tests

 Output Arguments
 ================